AdrienJaugey/JAUGEY_SUILLOT-Face-Mask-Detector-Project/README.md

   2. Create a new Python environment (virtualenv, conda...)
   3. Using this environment, install pip packages using ```requirements.txt``` file
      * In your terminal, type ```python -m pip install -r requirements.txt```,
-     * If you have a CUDA-Capable GPU, you can install CUDA and cuDNN for TensorFlow 2.3.1.
+     * If you have a CUDA-Capable GPU, you can install CUDA and cuDNN for the last TensorFlow version.
   4. ~~Build the application using the following command :~~
      * ~~```pyinstaller -F -c --add-data jaugey_suillot_d0_v1/;jaugey_suillot_d0_v1 --add-data jaugey_suillot_d1_v1/;jaugey_suillot_d1_v1 --add-data label_map.json;. -i ./FaceMaskDetector.ico FaceMaskDetector.py```~~
   5. Start the ~~```FaceMaskDetector.exe``` (located in the ```dist``` directory) using a command prompt~~ ```FaceMaskDetector.py``` script using same environment.